Trekking the Cordillera Blanca, Peru

 Included in the fee:

-Organisation, 2 certified English speaking guides, 4 nights at Hotel in Huaraz (double rooms with ensuite bathroom), 10 camp nights, full board with snacks and non alcoholic drinks, camp service & cook (tents, kitchen), dunkies for your luggage during the trekking, park entrance fees, all ground transportation from Huaraz back to Huaraz as defined in the program, Satellite phone,
+Organisation, 2 certified English speaking mountain guides, 3 nights at Hotel in Huaraz (double rooms with ensuite bathroom), 9 camp nights, full board with snacks and non alcoholic drinks, camp service & cook (tents, kitchen), dunkies for your luggage during the trekking, park entrance fees, all ground transportation from Huaraz back to Huaraz as defined in the program, Satellite phone,

 Not included in the fee: